 The treatment system must accumulate and store debris, such as leaves, cigarette butts, beverage containers, hydrocarbons, and food wrappers and prevent passage of such debris during high flow events.

-.

 Maintenance and Access.

 The treatment system shall be designed such that all pollutants including captured particulates can be removed from grade level with a commercial vacuum sewer cleaning truck (Vactor Truck).
 Maintenance requirements for the units should be restricted to quarterly (seasonal) inspection and maintenance.